Optimism01/Company-Sales-Analysis/README.md

 MS EXCEL : Data visualization.
 ## Questions
-•	What is the total sales made?
+•	What was the total sales made?

 •	What category of product is selling most ?

-•	What product has the highest sales?
+•	What product had the highest sales?

-•	Which product category is selling most?
+•	Which product category sells most?

-•	What mode of payment do customers prefer most?
+•	What mode of payment did customers prefer most?

-•	How much do customers enjoy the firm’s products ?
+•	How much did customers enjoy the firm’s products ?

 •	The highest sales was made in which month?